How the world’s best passport holders can reduce their tax liability with the proper internationalization strategy

-This article is just for illustrative purposes, it is not, nor intends to be legal or tax advice.
+This article is just for illustrative purposes; it is not, nor intends to be legal or tax advice.
 Before taking action, always speak with an attorney.
 We have a global network of attorneys and accountants worldwide and we can refer you to an expert in your relevant jurisdiction, who can give you the proper advice according to your specific circumstances.

 How Germans can reduce their tax liability

-As other European Union countries, Germans face a high-tax burden.
-A German entrepreneur running his internet business through a German GmbH is subject to a corporate effective tax rate between 30% and 33% (including local taxes) and a personal income tax of 25% when passing profits to the personal level.
+As with many other European Union countries, Germans face a high-tax burden.
+A German entrepreneur running his internet business through a German GmbH is subject to a corporate effective tax rate of between 30% and 33% (including local taxes) and a personal income tax of 25% when passing profits to the personal level.

-As Hong Kong does not levy withholding tax on dividends paid to non-residents and your foreign-source income won’t be taxed in Chile, you may pass your company profits to the personal level tax-free.
+As Hong Kong does not levy withholding tax on dividends paid to non-residents and your foreign-source income won’t be taxed in Chile, you may pass your company profits on to the personal level tax-free.

-The rest of the year, after qualifying as a tax resident in Chile, you may take advantage from your saved tax-money and benefit from the high-value passport you own, to travel around the world, if your business obligations let you to do so.
+The rest of the year, after qualifying as a tax resident in Chile, you may take advantage from your saved tax-money and benefit from the high-value passport you own, to travel around the world, if your business obligations allow you to do so.